minhhh/unity-webview/README.md

 unity-webview is derived from keijiro-san's https://github.com/keijiro/unity-webview-integration .

+This repo also add support for special schema `unity://` in the html file.
+So you can have link like this in your html: `unity://scene?param1=http%3A%2F%2Fexample.com%3Fa%3D10%26b%3D20&param2=hello%20world%20%26%25)(%20%24%23%40)*`.
+Note that you have to use `encodeURIComponent` to encode params.

 ## Sample Project

 It is placed under `sample/`.
 You can open it and import the plugin as